rowbot-dev/rowbot.io/README.md

 ## The Node websocket gateway

 The websocket gateway maintains named websocket connections that have been fed to it by the django backend.
 Websockets are associated with active user accounts and can be used to send messages to a specific set of users.
 When an event is triggered, a request will be sent to the node http server (can also use a simple unix socket).
-This will trigger a message to be sent out on all active websockets whose names match the
+This will trigger a message to be sent out on all active websockets whose names match the list sent by the Django server, corresponding to the subscribers of that event.